Pizza Hut: Chicken wings

-WingStreet is the name used for Pizza Hut's chicken wing menu.
+Pizza Hut also offers a chicken wing menu.

-In 2003, Yum! launched WingStreet in combination with existing Pizza Hut franchises.
-The chain predicted aggressive growth, adding more than 4,000 locations by 2010.
-In 2012, Pizza Hut opened a standalone pilot store in Denton, Texas.
+The menu was launched in 2003 under the WingStreet branding in existing Pizza Hut franchises, with the plan to turn WingStreet into a standalone chain.
+Yum!
+Brands predicted aggressive growth, adding more than 4,000 locations by 2010.
+In 2012, the company opened a standalone pilot store in Denton, Texas.
 The store was unsuccessful and closed the following year.